What is the MIND diet portion?

 A number of studies have been conducted trying to find MIND diet’s possible benefits for brain health, e.g. lower risk of Alzheimer’s disease and cognitive decline.
 Nevertheless, more investigation is necessary in order to gain a complete understanding of the influence of the MIND Diet Meal Plan on brain health.

 One Study which collected data from 900 participants between the ages of 58 to 98 suggests that the MIND diet has a clear impact on reducing the chance of Alzheimer’s disease.
-Meanwhile another study conducted by the same group over the span of 5 years and with the participation of around 950 people showed that the MIND diet can slow down cognitive decline.
+Meanwhile, another study conducted by the same group over 5 years and with the participation of around 950 people showed that the MIND diet can slow down cognitive decline.

-Another comprehensive and recent study which focused on analyzing all the research that has been done on the link between well-known diets and cognitive decline and Alzeimer’s disease indicates that not all diets may have a positive effect but out of all the diets, the MIND Diet Meal Plan has the most visible impact on fixing the mentioned issues.
+Another comprehensive and recent study that focused on analyzing all the research that has been done on the link between well-known diets and cognitive decline and Alzheimer’s disease indicates that not all diets may have a positive effect but out of all the diets, the MIND Diet Meal Plan has the most visible impact on fixing the mentioned issues.

-It is important to note although the studies have proven the impacts for around a decade, still more research is needed to get a full grasp on this matter and one should not look to this Diet as full proof method to cure these conditions, and in case of a serious issue, one should always consider consulting a trusted doctor before resorting to self medication.
+It is important to note although the studies have proven the impacts for around a decade, still, more research is still needed to get a full grasp on this matter and one should not look to this Diet as full proof method to cure these conditions, and in case of a serious issue, one should always consider consulting a trusted doctor before resorting to self-medication.

 Practical Tips for Following the MIND Diet Plan